Tiyeni partners with other organisations when co-operative working is the best way to achieve results.

 Tiyeni collaborates with the Germany based NGO, Chancen durch Bildung e.
 V., in Malawi through a partnership with the local non-governmental organisation, Wenani Development Network (WeDNet).
 WeDNet uplifts the lives of people in the sectors of education, health, agriculture, youth and women empowerment.

 Tiyeni is training the school committees who manage school feeding programs with the support through WeDNet.
 Sustainability of the school feeding program depends on local production of food by the communities where the schools are located.
 Tiyeni is delighted that Deep Bed farming can meet this need.

 SMART Centres vision is water, sanitation and food for all.
 The group is training the local private sector in Simple, Market based, Affordable, and Repairable Technologies.

 Tiyeni and the SMART Centre in Malawi are partnering on water well initiatives to support the sustainable development of communities in Malawi.

 Increases in the community’s livelihood assets, through water pump installation and Deep Bed farming, enables families to reach the first stage of basic water security for the first time.

-Tiyeni joined the Soil Food Web School as partner charity for the first ever Soil Regen Summit, over 4 days in March 2021.
+Tiyeni joined the Soil Food Web School as partner charity for the first ever Soil Regen Summit in March 2021.
 The event hosted international names in the soil science and land husbandry world, attracted a huge global audience and raised many thousands in donations towards Tiyeni's work.
 We were delighted to join as charity partner again for the 2022 summit.